google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/payment-request/index.md

 * To seamlessly support different secure payment methods
 * To work on any browser, device, or platform&mdash;mobile or otherwise

 The Payment Request API is an open and cross-browser standard that replaces traditional checkout flows by allowing merchants to request and accept any payment in a single API call.
-The PaymentRequest API allows the web page to exchange information with the user agent while the user is providing input, before approving or denying a payment request.
+The Payment Request API allows the web page to exchange information with the user agent while the user is providing input, before approving or denying a payment request.

 Best of all, with the browser acting as an intermediary, all the information necessary for a fast checkout can be stored in the browser, so users can just confirm and pay, all with a single click.